File servers are high-powered computers that enable data sharing for a network of users, devices, and clients.

 Intruder is the top-rated vulnerability scanner.
 It saves you time by helping prioritize the most critical vulnerabilities, to avoid exposing your systems.
 Intruder has direct integrations with cloud providers and runs thousands of thorough checks.
 It will proactively scan your systems for new threats, such as Spring4Shell, giving you peace of mind.
 Intruder makes it easy to find and fix issues such as misconfigurations, missing patches, application bugs, and more.
 Try a 14-day free trial.

 ESET PROTECT Complete adds extra protection to your Microsoft 365 cloud email, collaboration & storage or mail servers.
 This solution includes advanced threat defense technology, preventing new, never-before-seen threats through cloud sandboxing, vulnerability & patch management to reduce your attack surface and full disk encryption capability for enhanced data protection.
 It’s completely manageable through the ESET PROTECT Cloud console improving total cost of ownership.
 Limited time: 20% Off.

 SanerNow Vulnerability Management Tool

 SanerNow Vulnerability Management Tool is an all-in-one, continuous, and automated vulnerability management solution.
-Our advanced vulnerability management solution allows you to, -
+Our Continuous Vulnerability and Exposure Management (CVEM) solution allows you to :

-• Remediate vulnerabilities on all OSs like Windows, macOS, Linux, and 300+ third-party apps
+- Remediate vulnerabilities on all OSs like Windows, macOS, Linux, AIX and 450+ third-party apps

-With SanerNow, you can manage multiple use cases from a single console.
+With SanerNow, manage multiple use cases from single console.